The city of Alpharetta is a northern suburb of Atlanta, in Georgia’s Fulton County.

 4. Downtown Alpharetta Historic District

-The centre of Alpharetta is known for its historic buildings, many of which date for the earliest days of the chartered city in the 1850s.
+The center of Alpharetta is known for its historic buildings, many of which date for the earliest days of the chartered city in the 1850s.

 Others date to the first decade of the twentieth century, with a second burst of building taking place in the 1900s and 1910s.